SidhaarthShree07/SarvajnaGPT/README.md

    backend/cua/                   # Cloned upstream CUA project (auto via run.py)
    ```

-   Result: When the agent "opens a file in VS Code" or "types into Word and split-screens", the action is reliable, reuses windows, and adapts to environment capabilities without exposing low-level complexity to the user.
+   Result: When the agent "opens a file in VS Code" or assists with Word editing side-by-side, the action is reliable, reuses windows, and adapts to environment capabilities.
+By default, Word edits are clipboard‑based to avoid focus disruptions; direct automation remains optional/experimental.

+### Word selection enhancement: select → send → paste

+If you select text in Word and ask the Research Assistant to improve it (for example: "explain in more detail"), SarvajñaGPT will:

+1) Detect the current selection in Word (non-invasive, via clipboard polling that preserves your clipboard contents)
+2) Use the full document content as context (resolved from your active chat state) to generate an improved snippet
+3) Copy only the enhanced snippet to your clipboard
+4) Prompt you to switch to Word and press Ctrl+V to replace the selection

+Notes
+- This clipboard‑first flow avoids window focus churn and preserves your split layout and formatting.
+- If selection monitoring is disabled, you can enable it from the Power Mode panel; permission prompts may appear in the browser.
+- Direct automation (auto-replace in Word) is available but intentionally disabled by default as it can disrupt focus/splits in some setups.

+### Triple-window layout for HTML/CSS

+For frontend work, SarvajñaGPT can operate comfortably with a tri-split layout:

+- Left: SarvajñaGPT (chat, instructions, Power Mode)
+- Center: VS Code (HTML/CSS/JS editor)
+- Right: Browser preview (Vite dev server or static preview)

+Notes
+- Tri-split relies on your OS window manager (Windows 11 Snap layouts work best) and is best-effort; if unavailable, it falls back to side-by-side.
+- You can manually arrange the three windows, and the automation will generally respect the existing layout without attempting to reflow it.

 ## Installation